shehryar-saqib/Big-Data-Analytics---Instacart-Consumer-Behavior-Analysis/README.md

 # Instacart Consumer Behavior Analysis

-Welcome!
 This repository offers a complete workflow for understanding and predicting shopper behaviors on Instacart’s 2017 dataset.
-You’ll find everything from data cleaning to advanced modeling techniques, all designed to uncover actionable insights.

 ## ⚙️ What You’ll Find